darwinpricing/darwinpricing-client-php/README.md

 $darwinPricing = new \DarwinPricing_Client($serverUrl, $clientId, $clientSecret);
 ```

-For a front-end integration using a geo-targeted coupon box, retrieve the URL of the front-end script:
+In order to add our geo-targeted coupon box to your storefront, retrieve the URL of the front-end script:
 ```php
 $widgetUrl = $darwinPricing->getWidgetUrl();
 ```